PhilippeW83440/CarND-Semantic-Segmentation/README.md

 Different optimizers, Adam, Momentum, RMSProp and GradientDescent were tested.
 Adam provided the best results.

+### Training strategy

+The loss function used for training is the Cross-entropy evaluated over the training set.
+The IOU is evaluated over the validation set at the end of every epoch, and everytime IOU is improved, the network parameters are saved.
+So we end up with the best network as per IOU over validation set estimation.
+We want to derive a network that is best performing on data not part of the training set.
+When the IOU does not improve at the end of an epoch, the learning rate is divided by a rather big factor of 2.
+Early stop is being used so that the training stops automaticaly when no improvement in terms of IOU over the validation set is reported during 3 consecutive epochs.
+This enables to prevent overfitting (increasing performance over training set while decreasing performance over data not, part of the training.

 ### References

 Fully Convolutional Networks for Semantic Segmentation: